fergonco/fergonco.github.io/_drafts/2017-08-07-Traffic prediction based on public transport performance in Pays de Gex (IV).md

 3. how they are both unified in a single dataset and
 4. how *GeoServer* draws this dataset

-First I will revisit the way the road network is organized in the database.
+First I will revisit the way the public transport network is organized in the database.
 This is important to get an idea about how the measured data is transformed for visualization.
 Analogously, I will show how the forecast data is transformed for visualization.
 Finally, these

 I will recall how the gathered data is stored in the database.
 Next, I will explain how predictions are stored.
 Then, a series of database views take the measured and forecasted data providing a single dataset with measured *and* forecasted data that *GeoServer* will use to draw the map.
 Finally, a web application will consume the map and present it to the user.